Work With Us

 – On-farm housing is available to rent

 We seek hardworking, mature, people who can work with minimal oversight.
+Prior farming experience required.
 Please email jason @ localrootsfarm.com if you are interested in learning more or applying.
-Please include “2019 farm crew” in the subject line.
+Please include “2021 farm crew” in the subject line.
 For more information about us and our farming practices, please visit our farm blog.